b0r3k/dialogue-planner/README.md

 Each run will create a JSON file with the history of all the conversations.
 You can specify this file in configuration.

+## Dialogue Acts -- Meaning Representation

+NLU outputs should be represented as dialogue acts (DAs) -- the class `dialmonkey.da.DA` is used for this purpose.

+Each DA is basically a list of “dialogue act items” (DAIs) of the class `dialmonkey.da.DAI`, which represent a triple of intent - slot - value, typically written as `intent(slot=value)`, which is also supported by `DA`'s and `DAI`'s `str()` implementation.

+* If you only use global intents (one intent per utterance), you simply set the same intent for all slots in the utterance.
+* If there are no slots in your utterance, you just add one `DAI` with the intent and set the slot and the value to `None`.
+* Sometimes only the value is `None`, e.g. `request(address)` -- here the user requests the address, and we don't know the value, so the intent is `request`, the slot is `address` and the value is `None`.

+## Tutorial Jupyter Notebook

+There is a short tutorial Jupyter notebook in [`dialmonkey101.ipynb`](dialmonkey101.ipynb).
+It shows:
+* How to run the main pipeline (using a config file)
+* How the main pipeline and each dialogue turn looks from the inside
+* How to work with dialogue act objects

 For further details refer to the code.
 Have fun!